Customer migration

 In marketing, customer migration refers to the shifting of customers from one segment to the other.
 A Customer Segment or a group of individuals is formed that allows the company to identify and reach out to customers (current or potential) with similar needs and expectations from the product or service.
-This movement can be a result of any event or actions led by the company or the customer himself.
+This movement can be a result of any event or actions led by the company or the customer themself.

 The first can be a resultant of marketing campaigns, messages and targeting, while the second can occur if there is change in customer preferences, income, or as a response to the marketing campaign that may or may not have touched the target audience.

-In the fast-moving world today, one of the best ways to understand customer behavior is by analyzing the customer migration pattern.
-This phenomenon has prevailed within us over a long period of time, along with some steady buyers, there are customer who are always in motion.
+In the fast-moving marketing space, one of the best ways to understand customer behavior is by analyzing the customer migration pattern.
+This phenomenon has prevailed over a long period of time, along with some steady buyers, there are customer who are always in motion.